 One-phase exponential (monoexponential) function

-, where A0 and Ai represent the level at time 0 and at infinity, respectively, and k represents the decay constant, may also be useful in fitting parent tracer fractions, and plasma-to-blood ratio data with certain tracers.
+, where A0 and Ai represent the level at time 0 and at infinity, respectively, and k represents the decay constant, may also be useful in fitting parent radiopharmaceutical fractions, and plasma-to-blood ratio data with certain radiopharmaceuticals.

 Standard gamma distribution function has two parameters x and α, gammadist(x, α).
 The proposed function for the plasma parent tracer fractions as a function of time, t, is:

 Tonietto et al (2015) validated a method where the bolus injection is modelled as a boxcar function, convoluted with power, Hill, or exponential function.

 For certain radiopharmaceuticals, the fraction of non-metabolized parent radiopharmaceutical in plasma is not approaching 1.0 at the injection time, but may even be increasing during the first few minutes of the study.
 This has been shown for a radiopharmaceutical ([11C]DASB) binding to 5-HT transporters, possibly caused by transient trapping of parent radiopharmaceutical in the lungs or GI system, while the radioactive metabolite has no affinity for the 5-HT transporter (Parsey et al., 2006).
 A power-function-damped 2-exponential function

 was shown to fit the metabolite data better and improve test-retest reproducibility (Parsey et al., 2006).